ziman/idris-bytes/README.md

 A FFI-based implementation of byte buffers for Idris.

-* This is a cons-based structure (designed to grow to the left) and copying is avoided wherever possible -- conses and prepends will not copy the RHS argument unless necessary.
+* This is a snoc-based structure (designed to grow to the right).

+* Copying is avoided wherever possible (copy-on-second-write) -- snocs and appends will not copy the LHS argument unless necessary.
-  Instead, data is destructively written into pre-allocated spare space.
+  Instead, data is destructively written into pre-allocated spare space, as long as it is safe.

 * Reading is designed to be fast and straightforward.
   Mutation requires accessing the bookkeeping structure and possibly reallocation.